-Unless approved by the School of Nursing administration, nursing major courses are open only to basic students accepted into the School of Nursing after applying and meeting application requirements.
-Students should direct all inquiries concerning the School of Nursing, counseling, and application to the campus where they plan to enroll in the major.
-See General Education: Fundamental Skills requirements in the "Academic Regulations" section of this bulletin.
+Unless approved by the School of Nursing administration, nursing major courses are open only to students accepted into the School of Nursing after applying and meeting application requirements.
 Please refer to "Academic Policies for All Nursing Programs" in this bulletin.